jaichenchlani/ai/README.md

 3. Uses A2A Protocol to talk to other Agents.

 ### Conceptual Architecture
-Here's a concepual architecture of multi-agent app:
+Here's the concepual architecture of multi-agent app.
+This architecture depicts use of all options - Gemini and OpenAI models, both ADK and LangChain frameworks.
+In reality, all the agents in your ecosystem, could just be using say, Gemini as the LLM and ADK as the MCP client.

 <img src="images/multi-agent-architecture.png" width="700"/>